nf2337/Mapping-Global-Foodscapes/tutorial7.md

 ## Accessing Census Data in QGIS

 To access census data CSV in QGIS, you will need to download a **Shapefile** comprised of Census Tracts polygons for QGIS.
-This can be found on the [NYC Open Data website](https://www1.nyc.gov/site/planning/data-maps/open-data/census-download-metadata.page).
+This can be found on the (NYC Open Data website)[https://www1.nyc.gov/site/planning/data-maps/open-data/census-download-metadata.page].
 Download the first **2020 Census Tracts (Clipped to Shoreline)**.
 Save it in your Tutorial 7 Folder.

 Now open QGIS, and start a Tutorial 7 folder.
 Add the Census Tracts (Layer > Add Layer > Add Vector Layer).
 Click ok when your prompted with the transformation notice.

 Then, add the Median Income CSV (Layre > Add Layer > Add Delimited Text Layer).
 Hint: Make sure that under Geometry Definition, you click **No Geography**.

 Now, to visualize the median income, you'll have to join it to the census tract shapefile.
-To perform a table join (remember, [tutorial 4](https://nf2337.github.io/Mapping-Global-Foodscapes/tutorial4)?), you'll need to find a common attribute in both datasets.
+To perform a table join (remember, (tutorial 4)[https://nf2337.github.io/Mapping-Global-Foodscapes/tutorial4)?], you'll need to find a common attribute in both datasets.

 Open the attributes table of the csv and the shp files, and take a quick look.
 It seems that the **GEOID** from **NYC-Census-Tracts dataset** matches the **GEO-FIPS** from the **Median-Income** dataset.